jironghuang/jirong-blog/content/post/migrate-from-jekyll.md

 date = 2014-03-10
 draft = false
 tags = ["jekyll"]
-title = "Migrate from Jekyll to Hugo" summary = """
+title = "Not by me: Using this as future template...Migrate from Jekyll to Hugo" summary = """
 Learn how to migrate an existing website from Jekyll to Hugo.
 """